Natural selection is a mechanism of evolution.

 An operation of the environment and worms

-, and
+population, and

-within one generation will die.
+apple within one generation die.

 A part of the natural selection simulation